Augusta Personal Injury Lawyer

 If you are planning to file a personal injury claim, or if you have already done so and are considering the steps ahead of you, contact Dr. Ted A. Greve, an attorney who is also a doctor, to get a free consultation and answer questions about the specifics of your case.

-Do I Have a Case For a Personal Injury Claim?
+Do I Have a Case – Do I Need a Personal Injury Attorney

 In order to have a case for a personal injury claim you must have sustained serious injuries, or be the survivor of someone who sustained fatal injuries, that were caused by someone else’s negligence.
 In situations where nobody is to blame for the accident that occurred, and cases where the injured party is also the negligent party, it will not be possible to file a personal injury claim.